mxgxw/MiniSXF/README.md

 To generate a self extracting file in command line just copy the compiled executable "MiniSXF.exe" and a zipfile with the contents.
-Then merge both files with "cat":
+Then merge both files with the following command:

   cat MiniSXF.exe payload.zip > generated.exe

-On windows just run the generated executable.
+On Windows just run the generated executable.

 Usage (On Windows)
 ---------------------------------------

-Tested on Windows 7 64 bits.
+Note: Tested on Windows 7 64 bits.

 If you try to Run the compiled executable it's going to warn you that there is no payload in the file and it's going to exit.

-generated.exe : Extract the contents of the payload on the current
+generated.exe : Extracts the contents of the payload on the current directory.

-                directory.
+generated.exe -v : Shows version number and copyright info.

-generated.exe -v : Shows version number and copyright info. generated.exe -l : List the contents of the file.
+generated.exe -l : List the contents of the file.

 Changes from MiniSXF 0.1 to  MiniSXF 0.1.1
 ---------------------------------------

-+Code now compiles with the -mno-cygwin option on windows and runs without cygwin.
+* Code now compiles with the -mno-cygwin option on windows and runs without cygwin.
-+A lot of code cleanup, now a lot more easy to read.
+* A lot of code cleanup, now a lot more easy to read.
-+README updated with usage options.
+* README updated with usage options.

 Changed from MiniZip 1.0 to MiniZip 1.1
 ---------------------------------------